Daniel-Nikpayuk/FNFTA/data entry/README.md

 A nice Wired article discussing this being
 ["What’s Up With That: Why It’s So Hard to Catch Your Own Typos"](http://www.wired.com/2014/08/wuwt-typos/).

-As well, one must consider things like repetitive strain injuries (RSI) and their preventative ergonomics---mimizing repetitive work is part of the solution.
+As well, one must consider things like repetitive strain injuries (RSI) and their preventative ergonomics---minimizing repetitive work is part of the solution.

 The raw text data though not large in size, is large in number, and given its relative unimportance I have zipped and stored it